 利兹•图尼克•锡达 (Liz Tunick Cedar)

-Manager of Global Cultural Sustainability Programs, Office of International Relations at the Smithsonian Institution
+Manager of Global Cultural Sustainability Programs, Smithsonian Office of International Relations

 Liz Tunick Cedar is the Manager of Global Cultural Sustainability Programs in the Office of International Relations at the Smithsonian Institution, where she is responsible for leading new partnership development and overseeing the strategic planning and execution of global projects in art and culture.
 She works with national governments and foreign museums on preserving, developing, and designing cultural institutions, training museum professionals, and enhancing public engagement.
 She also contributes to the Institution’s efforts to preserve and protect cultural assets in crisis.
 She has worked previously at several major U.S. museums, including the Art Institute of Chicago, the Clark Art Institute, and the National Gallery of Art, where she was also a Kress Fellow.
 Ms. Tunick received her B.A. from Dartmouth College and her M.A. in Art History from Williams College.
 She enjoys practicing her French any chance she gets.